AshLancer/QFG3-Fan-Patch/Readme 1.2A.md

 **A** - The Fighter now shares all points with the Paladin, although he does NOT need to become a Paladin in order to reach 500, nor does the Fighter-turned-Paladin need any of his abilities in order to reach 550.

+**Q** - I can't seem to find Khatib the Survivor at the inn for those last few points.

+**A** - Getting Khatib to spawn can be a bit of a nuisance.
+The only requirement seems to be that you must have eaten at the inn at least ONCE (indicated by the topic "Restaurant" disappearing from Janna's dialogue tree).
+You'll also need to enter the inn at a specific time of night.
+I've included a screenshot of the moon in the zip to help people who are having trouble.
+If you're successful, you'll see two empty seats at the middle table when you enter.
+Also, keep in mind that Khatib will NOT spawn on the same night that you've had your first meal there.

+I've found the best way to do this is to run around the savanna just outside of Tarna until it starts to get dark.
+Keep moving until the screen gets completely dark and then immediately enter the city.
+Try and visit the inn now.
+If the two seats still aren't open, exit the inn, rest for an hour, and enter again.
+You should trigger the encounter.

 **Q** - I've done everything but the Leopardman Prisoner just won't show up!

 **A** -
 * [Fighter/Paladin] Keep practicing throwing spears at the target until Uhura shows up, then challenge her.
 * [Wizard] Talk to the Guardian to find the Blue Orchid and complete the quest for creating your staff.
 * [Thief] Reach the far eastern screen with the big waterfall.

+**Q** - Help!
+I gave Salim all the ingredients but he's not making the Dispel Potion!!

+**A** - This is a very old bug that was patched in the Anthology version.
+You're most likely running an older copy of QFG3 or the resource file that came packaged with your game is out of date.
+I've extracted this script from the Collection CD for people who need it.
+Check and make sure you've installed 290.scr and 290.hep from the folder named "NRS and Anthology Fixes".
+You'll need to go back to a point before you gave Salim the first item in order for the new script to work.

 **Q** - Help!
 The guard won't let me back in to see the Laibon or the Laibon won't take my dinosaur horn and I can't continue.
 I thought you fixed everything!!!